puppetlabs/puppetlabs-inifile/REFERENCE.md

 Valid values: start, end, before, after, index

-Where the new subsetting item should be inserted?
+Where the new subsetting item should be inserted

 * :start  - insert at the beginning of the line.
 * :end    - insert at the end of the line (default).